 Aubuchon Hardware in Windsor

 These retailers only accept paint in labeled, non-rusty cans.
-Bring all other cans of paint to the household hazardous waste collections.
+Bring all other cans of paint to the HHW Depot.

-Materials We Do Not Accept: Hazardous Wastes, Used Motor Oil, Ammunition/Explosives, Certain Types of Plastics, Plastic Bags
+Materials We Do Not Accept at the Transfer Station: Hazardous Wastes, Used Motor Oil, Ammunition/Explosives, Certain Types of Plastics, Plastic Bags

 Any weekday between 8:00 a.m. and 4:00 p.m.
 It's very important that the used oil be "clean" - not contaminated with water or antifreeze or any other fluid.
 This business uses the oil to heat its building; contaminated oil will ruin the oil burner.
 Please use one-gallon milk jugs or similar container.
 Call before you go to make sure they still accepting oil.
 Wal-Mart also accepts used, uncontaminated motor oil.